GabrielAlvesM/GabrielAlvesM/README.md

 - 🌱 I’m currently learning HTML, CSS , JS, BootStrap, React
 - 🤔 I’m looking for help with front-end studies
 - 📫 How to reach me: gabrielalvesmatosdearaujo77@gmail.com
-- 😄 Pronouns: He, His
+- 😄 Pronouns: He, Him
 - ⚡ Fun fact: I'm a musician, and leader of a band in the church